rykimmy/sudoku/DESIGN.md

 ### Functional Decomposition Into Modules

-* solver
-* creator
-* valid_input -> checks if inserting number into board works
-* read_puzzle
-* count_solutions
-* compare_solutions
-* print_sudoku

 We anticipate the following modules and/or functions:

 *solver*, which will take a sudoku puzzle, find all possible solutions, and provide one such solution to stdout.

 *creator*, which will generate a new sudoku puzzle and output it to stdout.

-*valid_input*, which checks if the most recently inserted number works is valid (unique number 1-9 horizontally, vertically, and per block
+*valid_input*, which checks if the most recently inserted number works is valid (unique number 1-9 horizontally, vertically, and per block)

-*read_puzzle*, which reads the sudoku from stdin and converts it to the board struct *count_solutions*, which checks how many solutions the current board has, verifying that the final sudoku has a unique solution
+*read_puzzle*, which reads the sudoku from stdin and converts it to the board struct.

+*count_solutions*, which checks how many solutions the current board has, verifying that the final sudoku has a unique solution.

-*compare_solutions*, which is a helper function for *count_solutions* that checks if a sudoku board solution is different from another
+*compare_solutions*, which is a helper function for *count_solutions* that checks if a sudoku board solution is different from another.

-*print_sudoku*, which prints the final board struct to stdout
+*print_sudoku*, which prints the final board struct to stdout.

 ### Pseudo Code